 Previously, treatment for hepatitis C was a combination of interferon injections and the antiviral medication ribavirin.
 This approach strengthened the body's immune system so it could more effectively fight the virus.

 Now, however, hepatitis C treatments have evolved dramatically.
-According to the CDC, current treatment can cure over 90% of people in just 8–12 weeks.
+According to the CDC, current treatment can cure over

 The next part of this article discusses different treatments for chronic hepatitis C infections.
 People with hepatitis C have access to several treatment options.